Health & Wellness

 The benefits of hydrotherapy for pets

 Have you ever heard of an underwater treadmill for pets?

 Don’t look at your veterinarian sideways if they recommend hydrotherapy (which is essentially aquatic physical therapy) for your pet.
 It’s actually a standard recovery option to help pets regain their strength after surgery or an injury.

-“Veterinarians recommend hydrotherapy for cats and dogs following surgery, or for pets with neurologic disease or orthopedic injuries, arthritis and weight management,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Veterinarians recommend hydrotherapy for cats and dogs following surgery, or for pets with neurologic disease or orthopedic injuries, arthritis and weight management,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.

 What is hydrotherapy?

 Have you ever walked underwater or participated in a water aerobics class?
 If so, you probably remember how the water's resistance makes moving around more challenging than it is on land.
 Pets that do hydrotherapy experience that same challenge while in the water — which in return helps animals to strengthen areas in need while putting less stress on their muscles and joints.

 Take our friend, a Chihuahua-mix named Reuben, for example.
 This Fetch-protected pup walked on an underwater treadmill to recover after a disc in his spinal cord burst.

 Benefits of hydrotherapy for pets